Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Geometric numerical integration scheme

 where $\alpha_2(\ell) = \ell (\ell+1) [3 \ell (\ell+1)-2] / 8$.
 From the comparison with \cref{eq:corr-exact} and writing $\Delta t$ again instead of $t$, one finds the relative numerical error of the correlation functions $C_\ell(t)$ after one integration step of length $\Delta t$:

 asymptotically as $\DR \Delta t \to 0$.
-In order to integrate $\vec u(0)$ up to time $t= N \Delta t$ one applies the one-step propagator [\cref{eq:finite_rotation}] successively $N$ times.
-Correspondingly, the relative discretisation error [\cref{eq:corr-error-single}] adds up $N$ times so that the overall error obeys
+In order to integrate $\vec u(0)$ up to time $t= N \Delta t$ one performs the propagation step in \cref{eq:finite_rotation} successively $N$ times.
+Correspondingly, the relative discretization error [\cref{eq:corr-error-single}] adds up $N$ times so that the overall error obeys

 upon $\DR \Delta t \to 0$, which we have verified in numerical tests.
 Moreover, the $t$-dependent factor is bounded and we can estimate the error for arbitrary times:

 One concludes that the geometric integrator shows a globally weak convergence of order 1 in the integration time step $\Delta t$.